 If you have multiple questions to ask and the visibility of a question depends on the answer of a previous question, then use skip logic with a page break after each question.
 This will make sure that if a respondent goes on to the next page of the survey, their responses from the previous page will get saved automatically.
 Also, if a respondent doesn’t feel like describing the reasons behind their responses and exits the survey, you’ll still know their feedback from the NPS score.

-Once you are all set with designing with the survey, it’s time to distribute the survey.
-You need to have enough responses to reach a conclusion.
+Once you are all set with designing with the survey, it’s time to distribute the survey using feedback tool.
+You need to collect enough client feedback data to reach a conclusion.
 A good response rate depends on the below factors.

-- Number of clients to be surveyed: There is less probability that many people will be wrong.
+- The number of clients to be surveyed: There is less probability that many people will be wrong.
 Sending a survey to more clients will give you a clear idea of the quality of your services and in general, how do they feel about it.

-- Number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
-This will ensure that you have insights for the near term as well as for the long-term.
+- The number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
+Conducting surveys at this frequency will collect client feedback data enough for extensive analysis.
+It will also ensure that you have insights for the near term as well as for the long-term.
 Sending too many surveys might irritate customers and lead to a low response rate.

 - Survey distribution channels: If the feedback survey doesn’t get rendered well on mobile devices, clients may not feel driven to answer and complete the survey.
 Also, internet connectivity issues can lead to a low response rate.
 To overcome these challenges, you can use an offline mobile app so that customers can take the survey anytime, anywhere.
+Survey response rate depends on the ease of use, which in turn is affected by the device on which the client satisfaction survey is rendered.
+Also, client feedback software lets you preview your surveys to have an idea of how well they look on various devices.
 Another great way to distribute surveys is to embed a link to the survey in the email.
 You can also run a customer feedback survey on social media sites or through a QR code.

 What matters is numbers!
-Once you have the responses, analyze what percentage of your customers are happy.
+Once you have the responses, analyze what percentage of your clients is happy.
 It signals the direction you need to put your efforts in.
 The breakdown of results will help you understand the distribution of clients who are loyal, content but not enthusiastic, and unhappy.

 Take a mix of high-level as well as granular approach while analyzing the results.
 Mitigate the risks and analyze the comments in open-ended questions to understand their concerns.
 Create text analysis reports to get the gist of what customers think.